 You will notice that the same topics are discussed in detail in the assigned reading of the Manual for Economic Evaluation by Short et al. (1995).

 There are two ways to represent discount rates, and you will observe both in the SAM simulation software or similar financial analysis tools.
 Using these rates, we can produce a discounted cash flow model (DFM) to compare projects.

-You will note in the Short et al. document that the nominal discount rate has a loose approximation of .
-But I want you to think, will fuel inflation rates be the same as labor inflation rates, and insurance inflation rates?
-We will have an example in the discussion where we pull apart different inflation rates and use real discount rates in our analysis of a solar hot water system.
+The Short et al. article shows the Nominal Discount Rate loosely approximated as.
+But will the fuel inflation rates be the same as labor inflation rates?
+Or insurance inflation rates?
+We will have an example in the discussion where we pull apart different inflation rates and use real discount rates in the analysis of a solar hot water system.

 Taxes and Depreciation